Top Of The Woods The Greener Camping Club

 Top of the Woods is part of Penralt Farm, a quaint 18th-century farmstead with chickens scratching around outside and three pet Kunekune pigs, plus farm sheds that are home to housemartins and a rare breed of bat (the farm hosts seven of the UK's 17 bat species).
-They have won sustainable tourism awards for the past two years running, and are a thoroughly eco-friendly place to stay, with a variety of glamping styles to choose from – five fully-furnished bell tents, four luxury safari lodges and nine so-called pioneer camps (basically, posher, more spacious, bell tents).
+They have won sustainable tourism awards for the past two years running, and are a thoroughly eco-friendly place to stay, with a variety of glamping styles to choose from – four fully furnished geodesic domes (complete with log burners), four luxury safari lodges and nine spacious pioneer camps.
 It's all pretty high-spec, but the feeling and style is very definitely back to nature – star-gazing and guitars around the campfire fine, gadgets and noise not so much.

-Every tent has proper beds, with good quality linen provided, while each bell tent pitch has its own BBQ, dining equipment, cool box, lantern, rugs and cushions.
-Bell-tenters can also use the large outdoor camp kitchen, which has two fully equipped cooking stations.
+Every tent has proper beds, with good quality linen provided, cooking facilities, their own BBQ, dining equipment, cool box, lantern, rugs and cushions.
 The safari lodges also have running water and a fully equipped kitchen, dining table and benches, plus a welcome pack containing things like coffee, bread, milk, candles and a basket of logs.
-The pioneer camps feature a two-burner hob, plus dining table and benches set under a shady canvas canopy.
+The pioneer camps & nature domes feature a two-burner hob, plus dining table and benches set under a shady canvas canopy.

 A Dutch Barn serves as a covered picnic and meeting area for the whole site (which also has regular camping), with tables, hammocks, phone-charging points and a stash of games for anyone to use.
 It's a handy place to mull over the mapped-out walking route that leads you to the enchantingly named ‘secret waterfall’.
 There is also freezer and a microwave, while the main courtyard area has hot showers and flushing toilets, washing-up sinks and free (if limited) wifi, The pioneer lodge and safari lodge meadows also have their own hot showers and compost toilets.